nerdcel/kirby-oauth2-email/README.md

 ]
 ```

+## RefreshToken renewal
+The plugin will automatically renew the refresh token when an email is sent.
+The new refresh token will be written to `.oauth` file in the root of your Kirby installation.
+Make sure that the web server has write access to this file.

 After you have configured the plugin, you should be able to send emails for example using the dreamform plugin or when you use the 2FA option for the panel.

 ## Usefull links